B4UE/client/PRD.md

        - `userProfile`: The current user profile, if any.
        - `objective`: The user’s objective (if relevant).
        - Optionally, additional fields (e.g., attachments for images) depending on the request.
-       - Optionally, additional fields (e.g., attachments for images) depending on the request.

      - **Output**:
        - The response will vary depending on which internal agent is invoked.
 It can include: